Shpaackle/Guardians-of-the-Realms/Notes/Workbooks - Harmony Drive/Class Workbook - Mechanist.md

 # What kinds of abilities or specialties does this class have?
 ## Original
-- Ability to interface with or understand tech encountered
+- Ability to easily interface with or understand tech encountered
 - Improvised Tools
 - New abilities for Mech Buddy